Testing for COVID-19: Early Alert Service

 Will I have to self-isolate if I book a test?

-Yes, if you book a test it indicates that you are concerned that you may have COVID-19 and should self-isolate until you receive the result.
-If you have one of the three main symptoms of COVID-19 listed above (high fever, new continuous cough or loss of taste or smell), other members of your household should also self-isolate.
+Yes, you should only book a test if you have one of the three main symptoms of COVID-19 (high fever, new continuous cough or loss of taste or smell).
+And in case you do have COVID-19, you and members of your household should self-isolate until you receive the result.

 What happens at the testing centre?